The Room: Inconsistencies and narrative flaws

 At one point, the principal male characters congregate in an alley behind Johnny's apartment to play catch with a football while wearing tuxedos.
 When Mark arrives, he is revealed to have shaved his beard, and the camera slowly zooms in on his face while dramatic music plays on the soundtrack.
 Nothing that is said or occurs during the scene has any effect on the plot; the scene ends abruptly when the men decide to return to Johnny's apartment after Peter trips.
 Similar to most of the other plot points of the film, the event is introduced abruptly and is never referenced elsewhere in the story.
 Wiseau received enough questions about the scene that he decided to address it in a Q&A segment featured on the DVD release; rather than explaining the scene, though, Wiseau states only that playing football without the proper protective equipment is fun and challenging.
 Sestero has been questioned about the significance of Mark's shaving, though his only response for several years was "if people only knew."
 He describes in The Disaster Artist that Wiseau insisted he shave his beard on-set just so that Wiseau would have an excuse for Johnny to call Mark "Babyface," Wiseau's own nickname for Sestero, and that the revealing of beardless Mark would be "a moment."
 Sestero further detailed how the football-in-tuxedos scene was concocted on set by Wiseau, who never explained the significance of the scene to the cast or crew and insisted that the sequence be filmed at the expense of other, relevant scenes.
+According to Sestero, during post-production, picture editor and head sound editor Eric Chase also repeatedly tried to convince Wiseau that the film, as he saw it, was terribly paced, and various scenes needed to be shortened or cut entirely in order to give the narrative any coherence, but Wiseau refused to cut any material; ultimately, the only material that was cut consisted of a portion of Johnny and Lisa's first sex scene, alternate takes of Denny's confrontation with Chris-R and Johnny's death, as well as all of the HD camera footage.